Upload a Directory

-It is possible to use Bee to upload directories of files at once.
+It is possible to use Bee to upload directories of files all at once.

-G-zip compression is not supported the current version of Bee, so make sure not to use the
+GZIP compression is not supported in the current version of Bee, so make sure not to use the

 -z flag when using the